mudita/MuditaOS/module-audio/README.md

 currently being played.
 #### There is no possibility to mix audio channels
 Due to not having re-sampling ability, mixing channels which have different audio formats is considered to be impossible.There is not even a audio channels or mixer implemented!
-This has even further implications as it won't possible for instance to play notification during voice call or song.
+This has even further implications as it won't be possible for instance to play notification during voice call or song.
 #### 16bit stereo/mono PCM samples are used as internal audio samples format
-This format was picked as it is used the most common.
-Additionally moving raw PCM samples from one point to another is the easiest method and the most error prone.
+This format was picked as it is commonly used.
+Additionally moving raw PCM samples from one point to another is the easiest method and the most error resilient.
 #### 16 bit audio files are only supported
 Currently due to some limitations in hardware audio codec only 16-bit PCM samples are supported.
 It is possible to add support for 8/24 or even 32 bit samples.
 This should be done in audio device layer inside `module-bsp/bsp/audio`